carbon-language/carbon-lang/docs/project/principles/error_handling.md

 that reads data from a file and validates a checksum might avoid modifying any nonlocal state until validation is successful, and return early if validation fails.
-This recovery strategy relies on the fact that the likely causes of the failure are known and bounded (probably a malformed input file or a hardware I/O error), which allows us to put a bound on the state that might have been invalidated.
+This recovery strategy relies on the fact that the likely causes of the failure are known and bounded (probably a malformed input file or an I/O error), which allows us to put a bound on the state that might have been invalidated.